By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

-Sri Lankan chess players delivered outstanding performances at the Commonwealth Chess Championship 2025, held from November 9-16 at Corus KLCC in Kuala Lumpur, Malaysia.
-The team won 9 medals across various age categories, showcasing the growing strength of Sri Lankan chess.
+The Sri Lankan contingent delivered an outstanding performance at the Commonwealth Chess Championship 2025, held from November 9-16, 2025, at Corus KLCC, Kuala Lumpur, Malaysia.

 Sri Lankan Player Performances